 Two research groups, one led by scientists from Tufts University and the Massachusetts General Hospital (MGH) and the other led by researchers from the University Michigan, the University of Pennsylvania and the Mayo Clinic, each studied thousands of people with and without AMD.
 All study subjects had European ancestry.
 To increase their ability to find genetic variations associated with the disease, the researchers then shared their data and ran additional analyses.

 Several variations previously associated with levels of high-density lipoprotein (HDL) cholesterol, the so-called “good” cholesterol, showed some association with AMD risk in the combined analysis.
-The strongest signal was seen with rs10468017 near the LIPC gene.
+The strongest signal was seen with a variant near the LIPC gene.
 Each copy of the less common T version of this SNP was associated with 0.82 times odds of AMD compared to people with two copies of the C version.
 The LIPC gene encodes the hepatic lipase enzyme, which is key to metabolism of HDL-cholesterol.

 “This LIPC locus may greatly enhance our biologic understanding by opening up another pathway for consideration in the pathogenesis of AMD.
 This finding could lead to insights regarding disease progression, ways to modify risk of AMD, and new treatments,” wrote the authors from Tufts/MGH.

 There has been previous speculation that cholesterol levels might play a role in AMD risk because cholesterol is a component of drusen, the deposits found in the retinas of people with the condition.
 However, there has not been any clear scientific evidence of whether there is a connection.
 Among studies in which a connection between cholesterol levels and AMD has been shown, there is disagreement about whether increased cholesterol levels increase or decrease AMD risk.